13 mistakes you can make when preparing and leading a webinar

 We have chosen 13 of the biggest webinar mistakes, although in reality the list could be never ending.
 When participating in future webinars or organizing your own, take a look at how many of these webinar mistakes are made and how they impact the overall experience.
 Let’s learn from each other!

 Have you ever participated in a webinar, but left disappointed with the knowledge delivered?
 Whether it was due to overly generalised information being shared or rather delving so deep into details that you felt lost, the webinar just didn’t provide the value you expected.
 How to not repeat such a webinar mistake?

 Start with defining your target group.
 This will let you work not only on defining the content, which we will cover in the next point, but also on looking where, when and how you should promote it.

 2. Lack of researching your target group

-Before you get round to preparing the material, you should make sure that the topic will be interesting for your target group.
+Before you get around to preparing the material, you should make sure that the topic will be interesting for your target group.
 Also, figure out what level of complexity they will appreciate, how much detail you should include, and what takeaways would be most valuable for them.
 This will help you prevent your next webinar mistakes about your target group.

 3. Lack of promotion

 When you invest time in creating a high-quality webinar, you may fall into the trap of thinking that it will attract people on its own accord.

 If you want to get rid of such webinar mistakes, you need to be heard clearly through the overall communication noise and reach out to your target group.
 Depending on whom you want to connect with, you should consider different channels.
 The most popular ones are, without doubt, social media communities that gather people who are interested in a given topic.
 You should also consider a newsletter, or if you invite special guests then engage with their audience too.